fcollman/AutoUc7/README.md

 It also sets up a simple set of digital control lines for direct TTL control of the first two UC-7 presets.
 We use these as section thickness 0 nm, and our production thickness (45-100nm).
 When Pin 2 goes high, it will bring Pin 4 low, then activate preset thickness 0 and then bring Pin 4 high, indicating that it has received the TTL signal.
 When Pin 3 goes high, it will ring Pin 5 low, then activate preset thickness 1 and then bring Pin 5 high, indicating that it has received the TTL signal.

+#Operation

+The arduino code works simply by moving the mouse in a reproducable fashion.
+First it brings the mouse to the extreme upper left, by sending a series of upward and leftward movements.
+It then moves the cursor downwards and to the right to access specific pixels on the Leica screen and clicking on the buttons.
+It is in this sense an open loop control interface and has not yet been extensively tested for reliability.